-1 Module name 42939 Chemical Technologies for the Energy Transition 5 ECTS 2 Courses / lectures The teaching units in the module are only offered in the summer semester.
+1 Module name 42939 Chemical Technologies for the Energy Transition 5 ECTS 2 Courses / lectures No teaching units are offered for the module in the current semester.
+For further information on teaching units please contact the module managers.
 3 Lecturers -

-4 Module coordinator Prof. Dr. Tanja Franken 5 Contents Definition of sustainability and measures Current and future Energy mix Concepts of Catalysis Exhaust Gas Catalysis Sustainable Feedstocks Biorefinery Carbon capture and storage Closing the C cycle: CO2 as C1 Source Alternative fuels Chemical energy storage vs electrical storage 6 Learning objectives and skills The students I learn important processes that contribute to the sustainability of the chemical industry, apart from energy processes.
-I learn what sustainability means understand aspects of sustainability and are able to transfer it to future processes understand the functionality and theory of common analysis tools for the characterization of catalytic systems are able to show the advantages and disadvantages and the potentials of the reviewed applications 7 Prerequisites No preliminary knowledge is needed for a successful participation.
+4 Module coordinator Prof. Dr. Tanja Franken 5 Contents Definition of sustainability and measures Current and future Energy mix Concepts of Catalysis Exhaust Gas Catalysis Sustainable Feedstocks Biorefinery Carbon capture and storage Closing the C cycle: CO2 as C1 Source Alternative fuels Chemical energy storage vs electrical storage 6 Learning objectives and skills The students learn important processes that contribute to the sustainability of the chemical industry, apart from energy processes. learn what sustainability means understand aspects of sustainability and are able to transfer it to future processes understand the functionality and theory of common analysis tools for the characterization of catalytic systems are able to show the advantages and disadvantages and the potentials of the reviewed applications 7 Prerequisites No preliminary knowledge is needed for a successful participation.
 However, basic knowledge of catalysis, energy efficiency, thermodynamics, or reaction engineering can make it easier to get started.
 8 Integration in curriculum semester: 1;2;3;4 9 Module compatibility Compulsory elective module 1-3 Master of Science Clean Energy Processes 20212 10 Method of examination Variable Graded scientific presentation (30 minutes).
-11 Grading procedure Variable (100%) 12 Module frequency only in summer semester 13 Workload in clock hours Contact hours: 75 h Independent study: 75 h 14 Module duration 1 semester 15 Teaching and examination language 16 Bibliography Slides and all further material will be uploaded on StudOn.
+11 Grading procedure Variable (100%) 12 Module frequency Only in summer semester 13 Workload in clock hours Contact hours: 75 h Independent study: 75 h 14 Module duration 1 semester 15 Teaching and examination language